bluesky/bluesky/doc/source/plans.rst

 .. note::

     The built-in Python data structure ``ChainMap`` is a sequence of dictionaries (a "chain of mappings").
-It gives prioity to a the first mapping that defines a given key.
+It gives priority to the first mapping that defines a given key.

     .. ipython:: python :suppress: